xe1gyq/openstack/documentation/Introduction.md

 Methodology
 Training Overview
 + a Contest
-Roles del Equipo
+- Roles del Equipo
-Dispositivo
+  - Dispositivo
-Cloud
+  - Cloud
-Control Versiones
+  - Control Versiones
+  - Marketing
 First thing to do is 2 minutes to choose a Team Name Create a Brand
 At the end of the Training you will make a 30 seconds of your update